isaacullah/test_pit_sim/README.md

 optional arguments:

-    -h, --help            show this help message and exit --iters [integer]     The number of steps in the additive sampling routine (per iteration) --bounds [integer]    The size of the sampling universe (a square) --padding [integer]   The number of additional units to pad the edges of thesampling universe (to allow for grid rotation, etc)
+    `-h, --help           Show this help message and exit --iters [integer]     The number of steps in the additive sampling routine (per iteration) --bounds [integer]    The size of the sampling universe (a square) --padding [integer]   The number of additional units to pad the edges of thesampling universe (to allow for grid rotation, etc)